Plant defense against herbivory: Chemical defenses

 The release of unique VOCs and extrafloral nectar (EFN) allow plants to protect themselves against herbivores by attracting animals from the third trophic level.
-For example, caterpillar-damaged plants guide a parasitic wasp to prey on its victims through the release of chemical signals.The sources of these compounds are most likely from glands in the leaves which are ruptured upon the chewing of an herbivore.
+For example, caterpillar-damaged plants guide parasitic wasps to prey on victims through the release of chemical signals.
+The sources of these compounds are most likely from glands in the leaves which are ruptured upon the chewing of an herbivore.
 The injury by herbivores induces the release of linolenic acid and other enzymatic reactions in an octadecanoid cascade, leading to the synthesis of jasmonic acid, a hormone which plays a central role in regulating immune responses.
 Jasmonic acid induces the release of VOCs and EFN which attract parasitic wasps and predatory mites to detect and feed on herbivores.
 These volatile organic compounds can also be released to other nearby plants to be prepared for the potential threats.
-Studies have shown that the volatile compounds emitted by plants are easy to be detected by third trophic level organisms as these signals are unique to herbivore damage.
+The volatile compounds emitted by plants are easily detected by third trophic level organisms as these signals are unique to herbivore damage.
 An experiment conducted to measure the VOCs from growing plants shows that signals are released instantaneously upon the herbivory damage and slowly dropped after the damage stopped.
 It was also observed that plants release the strongest signals during the time of day which animals tend to forage.

-Since trees are sessile, they've established unique internal defense systems.
+Since trees are sessile, they have established unique internal defense systems.
 For instance, when some trees experience herbivory, they release compounds that make their vegetation less palatable.
 The herbivores saliva left on the leaves of the tree sends a chemical signal to the tree's cells.
 The tree cells respond by increasing the concentration of salicylic acid (hormone) production.
 Salicylic acid is a phytohormone that is one of the essential hormones for regulating plants' immune systems.
 This hormone then signals to increase the production of tree chemicals called tannins within its leaves.
-Tannins affect palatability and digestibility of vegetation while also increasing the concentration of growth hormones, encouraging new leaf growth.
-The increased production of tannins makes it difficult for deers to digest, which makes the leaves less appealing to eat.
-The research experiment done by Bettina Ohse, et al. found that a group of field-grown Saplings of European beach and Sycamore Maple trees could sense whether it was specifically a deer eating at its leaves.
-The Scientists realized saliva caused an increase in tannin concentration, due to their experiment of having broken leaves that contain saliva and ones that don't.
-The leaves that contained the deer saliva showed an increase in tannin and experienced an increase in the growth of the leaves of the tree, but the leaves without the deer saliva did not experience these changes.
-The increase in tannin concentration is one internal mechanism that trees use to combat mobile predators, like deer.
-This tannin increase is done by the trees immune system and is a key defense strategy used by plants of all kinds.